 Heaven is what you make it to be.
 For me, it’s a certain state of mind: moments of heightened consciousness when all my senses are being teased….. simultaneously.
 A warm bath; a cup of hot chocolate on a winter’s day; the rich bouquet of a full-bodied red wine; or the cool, silky feel of the sea lapping around my toes are my idea of heavenly moments.
 Food can also have the same impact on me.
 Not any type of food.
 Rather, food that speaks to all my senses; food that makes me want to cry out in joy; food that transports me to a world so perfect and pure, I’d wish I could stay just a tad longer.
 I’ve often experienced these divine moments throughout my travels; fleeting moments, yes, but oh so divine!
-Several weeks ago, I experienced heaven through fifteen tantalising courses at the three-starred Michelin establishment, El Celler de Can Roca, in Girona, Catalonia.
+One meal I’ll never forget is the day I experienced heaven through fifteen tantalising courses at the three-starred Michelin establishment, El Celler de Can Roca, in Girona, Catalonia.

-We arrived at El Celler de Can Roca flush with excitement.
-A week before, the restaurant was voted as the second best in the world on the renowned S. Pellegrino top-50 list whilst Josep Roca, one of the three brothers who established the restaurant, was to receive the prize as the Best Sommelier in Europe by the International Academy of Gastronomy.
-It was also the day that the restaurant was showcasing an experiment that involved a multi-sensory approach to gastronomy.
+We arrived flush with excitement.
+El Celler de Can Roca has often been voted as the best restaurant in the world and its chief sommelier, Josep Roca, is among the best in Europe.
+We were truly fortunate because on that day, the restaurant was showcasing an experiment that involved a multi-sensory approach to gastronomy.
 I trembled at the thought.

 We were greeted at the restaurant’s courtyard by the charismatic Joan Roca (the eldest of the three brothers and the Chief Chef) and were taken on a tour of the kitchen.
 Walking through the kitchen was like a wander through Charlie’s Chocolate Factory.
 Everywhere we looked, chefs in crisp white uniforms and black aprons were preparing the most delicate fare with utensils you would normally find in a laboratory.